 The city funds the construction and maintenance of these assets using a wide range of sources, including tax revenues, bond proceeds, and fees and continues to look for ways to leverage its funding, through federal, state, and local grants and reimbursements, to maximize funding for capital projects.

-Over the past ten years, the operating budget has increased 38 percent.
-The operating budget is roughly 2/3 of the annual budget any given year.
-In that same time period, the capital budget has increased 200 percent.
-This is largely attributed to new revenue sources being approved by the voters that are dedicated to capital, namely the 2011 capital bond, and the 2014 and 2017 Community, Culture, and Safety tax ballot.
+Over the past ten years, the operating budget has increased 43%.
+The operating budget is roughly two-thirds of the annual budget any given year.
+In that same time period, the capital budget has increased 184%.
+This is largely attributed to new revenue sources being approved by the voters that are dedicated to capital, namely the 2011 capital bond, and the 2014 and 2017 Community, Culture, and Safety Tax ballot.

-The City receives revenues from many difference sources.
+The city receives revenues from many different sources.
 Most of them have restrictions on how they can be used.
-For example, monies received through wastewater fees must be used to operate and maintain the City’s wastewater system.
+For example, monies received through Wastewater Fees must be used to operate and maintain the city’s wastewater system.
 The City of Boulder uses funds to budget, as well as to report on its financial position and the results of its operations.
 Fund accounting is used to demonstrate legal compliance and to aid in financial management by segregating transactions related to certain government functions or activities.
-Funds are classified into three categories: governmental, proprietary and fiduciary.
+Funds are classified into three categories: governmental, proprietary, and fiduciary.

 Some city revenue has “strings attached.”
 This revenue can only be spent for specific purposes, which were decided by either the voters, city, state and federal law, and sometimes by legal agreements.